taylorychen/DnD-Matchmaker/README.md

 # Using Unhinged: A Dungeons & Dragons Matchmaker

 This README was last updated 12/01/22 at around 8:45 PM PST.
+All use of images and artwork is protected by the Copyright Fair Use Clause because it is used for educational purposes.

 ## Home page